dexter-morgan/ethical-hacking/README.md

 8) Code Injector    : Injects javascript code into the code served by the server and sends it to the victim.
 Use with Beef maybe.

 9) HTTPS patch : Use sslstrip by moxie to make above codes to work with https websites.

+Most of the above programs rely on ARP spoofing to establish the attacker as the MITM.
+To defend against this here's an arp spoof detector program:

+10) Arp Spoof Detector: Detects Arp spoofing attacks and can be modified to give alerts to the user.